PawanBishnoi9383/digit_exchange/README.md

 - Coversion Process Uses Only Indian Currency Units

 ## Note To Use Ordinary Conversion
-- Float Number Will Converted In Integers
-- Negative Numbers Results In General String i.e -123 to One Two Three
 - Number Upto 15 Digits Converted To String
 - Digit More Than 15 Must Be In String Format i.e "123546454436463463463468"